BG3: The BEST Multiclass Combinations [Top 15]

 Fighter and Wizard class

-The Multiclass of Fighter and Wizard [Image credit: eXputer]
+The Multiclass of Fighter and Wizard [Image credit: Me]

-Apart from combining the spell classes such as Cleric and Druid or Warlock and Sorcerer, players can also go for the best multiclass of melee and spell in BG3.
-However, for this multiclass, you will need to plan ahead from the beginning in order to have the correct stats from the start.
+Apart from combining the spell classes such as Cleric and Druid or Warlock and Sorcerer, players can also go for the best multiclass of melee and casters in BG3.
+However, for this multiclass, you must plan ahead from the beginning to have the correct stats from the start.
+I would recommend going for a Level 10 Wizard for more damage and a Level 2 fighter for the armor and defense stats.

 3. Barbarian & Rogue